-The only downfall we could find to the Hanakoa camping area was the mosquitos.
-Bring lots of bug spray and cover up.
+The only downfall we could find in the Hanakoa camping area was the mosquitos.
+Bring lots of bug spray and cover-up.

 Adventuring to Hanakoa Falls is another reason to overnight at Hanakoa.
 We weren’t even aware there was a waterfall at this point in the trail until we saw a sign, but boy were we happy we went looking for it.

 Hanakoa Falls is a multi-tiered waterfall.
 From the base, you can see over 400 feet of the stunning falls.
 The flow was not as powerful here as it was Hanakapiʻai but it was remarkable, nonetheless.
 We were speechless once we stumbled up to it, as we were most of the trip.